 This cooking method not only makes this Sweet and Sour Shrimp recipe much healthier, it’s also much less time consuming.
 It’s the perfect weeknight dinner idea, and a fantastic meal prep option for anyone that wants a healthy lunch option!

 Here’s how I made this simple, delicious Sheet Pan Sweet and Sour Shrimp recipe:

-What ingredients do I need to make sweet and sour shrimp?
+What do I need to make sweet and sour shrimp?

 You’ll need carrots (sliced), red bell pepper, (sliced), broccoli (cut into florets), fresh pineapple (sliced into small-ish pieces), and snow peas – these can be left whole.

-How do I make the sauce for this sweet and sour shrimp recipe?
+How do I make sweet and sour sauce?